 Anything from baby oil to talcum powder, from packets of polos to bags and bags of carrots plucked from the reduced-to-clear section.
 A very random selection of products, but all with a common denominator.
 They might leave the general consumer scratching his head, but you know your horse will be one very happy customer.

 3. They will be walking/running around at high speed

 Move along please, we’ve got stuff to do.
 No lazy Sunday morning shopping trips followed by a leisurely coffee stop for the equestrians of the world.
 We’ve been meaning ‘to pop into town’ for the past month so when we finally do have a spare hour it’s a mad rush with lots of dashing around followed by a take-away brew if we happen to pass Costa and there’s no queue.

 4. They will always stop to pet an animal

-If we see a dog tied up outside a shop, a friendly looking cat sat on a wall or even a cute looking Robin by our feet it’s in our DNA to instantly stop and try to cuddle it.
+If we see a dog tied up outside a shop, a friendly looking cat sat on a wall or even a cute looking Robin by our feet it’s in our DNA to instantly stop and say hello.

-5. Will never ask for assitance in a shop
+5. Will never ask for assistance in a shop

 6. They will be out in all weathers